minentlendubane8-bot/GPS-navigation-wheel-robot/README.md

 Remote monitoring and teleoperation via MQTT

-Practical application of the Haversine formula and PID control theory
+Practical application of the Haversine formula and PID control

 ## Future Enhancements